cameronmytra/moteus/docs/reference.md

 supported.

 The moteus-n1 and moteus-x1 additionally have a hardware RS422
-transceiver connected to aux1's pins D and E which can be enabled through configuration.
+transceiver which can be enabled through configuration.
+By default, the RS422 direction control pins are hardcoded, but they can be configured to use any available AUX pins through the `rs422_re_pin` and `rs422_de_pin` settings.
 RS485 devices like the CUI AMT21x can be used if the RS422 pin Y is connected to A and RS422 pin Z is connected to B.

 ### Pin Options ###